abir10t/-JavaScript-Concepts/README.md

    .......JavaScript runtime engine........
    JavaScript runs within a browser and browsers do a lot more than just execute code.
 In fact, there are four distinct parts of the browser to consider:
-   1.JavaScript runtime engine
+   1 JavaScript runtime engine
    2 web APIs provided by the browser like the DOM, setTimeout, etc.
-   3.a callback queue for events with callbacks like onClick and onLoad 4.an event loop
+   3 a callback queue for events with callbacks like onClick and onLoad 4 an event loop